idaholab/mastodon/doc/content/manuals/include/mesh/meshing-user.md

          end=Variables

-By providing the above commands, the user specifies that if any object in the input file has a parameter called “displacements”, that parameter would be set to “disp_x disp_y disp_z”, which are the global displacement degrees of freedoms at the nodal points in x, y, and z directions, respectively.
+By providing the above commands, the user specifies that if any object in the input file has a parameter called "displacements", that parameter would be set to "disp_x disp_y disp_z", which are the global displacement degrees of freedoms at the nodal points in x, y, and z directions, respectively.